-Authorities detect community spread of virus in Gaza
+Local virus cases in Gaza raise fears of a wider outbreak

-GAZA CITY, Gaza Strip (AP) — The Hamas-run Health Ministry in the Gaza Strip on Monday announced the first cases of coronavirus spread through the community, raising fears of an outbreak in the impoverished territory blockaded by Israel and Egypt.
+GAZA CITY, Gaza Strip (AP) — Authorities in the Gaza Strip on Monday announced the first coronavirus cases spread through the community, raising fears of a potentially devastating outbreak in the impoverished Palestinian territory blockaded by Israel and Egypt.

 Until now, all the cases reported in Gaza were linked to quarantine facilities for residents returning from abroad.